ngocuong0105/dendron-wiki/vault/interviews.All interview stages.md

         - LinkdIn, your previous applications, Referalls (from friends and random Blind users + write a Blind Post), Linkdin recruiters, email recruiters
     - roles to aim for: quant, quant devs, data science, algo engineers, machine learning engineer
     - prepare applications for all of them, don't apply yet! (some may need motivation letters or random stupid questions)
-    - prepare messages/talk with recruiters, define what you want in terms of role, company, TC
+    - prepare messages/talk with recruiters (see [[interviews.Talk with recruiters]], define what you want in terms of role, company, TC
     - apply at all companies all at once

 5. Mock interviews for System Design and ML Design.